 Trampolines aren’t cheap.
-If you have recently invested in a trampoline for your family, it’s a good idea to learn ways to care for it.
-Caring for a trampoline not only makes it safer for you and your loved ones, it adds years to your trampoline.
+If you have recently invested in a trampoline for your family, it’s a good idea to learn how to care for your trampoline.
+Caring for a trampoline not only makes it safer for you and your loved ones, but it adds years to your trampoline.
 There’s not much worse than making a huge investment only to see it fall apart too soon.

-Most trampoline owners worry about the winter months, and it’s for good reason.
-However, despite the harsh weather a lot of areas experience, trampoline care should be maintained year-round.
+Most trampoline owners worry about the winter months, and it’s for a good reason.
+However, despite the harsh weather, a lot of areas experience, trampoline care should be maintained year-round.
 Most trampolines break down because of a simple mistake an owner makes early on.

-A trampoline that close to a tree, even if the kids are out of harms way when jumping, poses to shorten the life of your trampoline.
+A trampoline that is close to a tree, even if the kids are out of harm’s way when jumping, poses to shorten the life of your trampoline.
 Leaves will fall throughout the year.
 A light breeze allows leaves to accumulate, even when the trampoline isn’t directly under any branch.